MPH 1993, Epidemiology, University of North Carolina – Chapel Hill

 BA 1976, Biology, Oberlin College, Ohio

-My research has focused on the psychosocial consequences of gross violations of human rights.
-I have conducted research with survivors from Bosnia, South Africa, United States (9/11), Vietnamese prison camps and Cambodia.
-I am particularly interested in understanding the effects of social mechanisms to promote justice in post-conflict settings, such as trials and truth commissions.
-My NIH-funded study of Cambodians’ responses to the Khmer Rouge trials (5R01MH081140) is the first national longitudinal study of any human rights tribunal.
-Findings from a pre-trial wave of data collection in Cambodia were published in the August 5th, 2009 issue of JAMA (Probable posttraumatic stress disorder and disability in Cambodia: associations with perceived justice, desire for revenge and attitudes toward the Khmer Rouge trials, JAMA 2009; 2009; 302(5):527-536.).
-My work has been funded by both private foundations (e.g., the Andrus Family Fund) and U.S. government funding agencies (U.S. Institute of Peace, NIH).
-In all of my work, I focus on outcomes, such as perceptions of justice that go beyond traditional conceptions of mental health.
+He has conducted research with survivors from Bosnia, South Africa, United States (9/11), Vietnamese prison camps and Cambodia.
+He is particularly interested in understanding the effects of social mechanisms to promote justice in post-conflict settings, such as trials and truth commissions.
+His NIH-funded study of Cambodians’ responses to the Khmer Rouge trials (5R01MH081140) is the first national longitudinal study of any human rights tribunal (Probable posttraumatic stress disorder and disability in Cambodia: associations with perceived justice, desire for revenge and attitudes toward the Khmer Rouge trials, JAMA 2009; 2009; 302(5):527-536.).
+In all of that work, he includes outcomes, such as perceptions of justice and desire for revenge, that go beyond traditional conceptions of mental health.

-In my teaching role, I teach one of the seminar groups for the Social and Health Systems 1 and 2 courses and I also teach a seminar, Health and Human Rights, for the Social and Health Systems 3 course.
+Dr. Sonis enjoys teaching.
+He teaches one of the seminar groups for the Social and Health Systems 1 and 2 courses and also teaches a seminar, Health and Human Rights, for the Social and Health Systems 3 course.
+In 2006, he was selected an inaugural Fellow in the School of Medicine Academy of Educators and in 2017, he was elected to Alpha Omega Alpha Honor Medical Society as a faculty member at UNC.